 Hello!
 My name is Douglas Hanna.

 Before joining Zendesk, I founded and was the CEO of Help.com.
 I spent the majority of my time growing the team from just me to 16 people and launching our first product, Help.com Chat.
 We received a bunch of press and customer accolades, including a write up as part of Inc. Magazine’s 30 Under 30 List.
-I moved on from Help.com in September 2015 and am now an advisor to the company.
+I moved on from Help.com in September 2015.

 Prior to Help.com, I was the CEO of A Small Orange from March 2010 to May 2014.
 A Small Orange is a fairly large web hosting company based in Austin that also has a number of employees all over the world.
 A Small Orange also owns and runs HostNine, Cirtex, SEO Hosting, and SEO Web Hosting, so I was responsible for those companies as well.
 The company was acquired by Endurance International Group in July 2010 and I stayed on as the CEO of A Small Orange and an SVP at Endurance for about two years following the acquisition.
 I was on the executive team at Endurance when they went public in October 2013.

 Before A Small Orange, I ran customer service strategy and operations, as well as corporate communications and public relations, at HostGator, one of the world’s largest and fastest growing web hosting companies.
 I joined HostGator when they had about 150 people and they grew to 400 in about 18 months, most of whom were customer facing.

 In April 2006, I founded Service Untitled and wrote extensively on customer service and the customer service experience for more than seven years until I concentrated my writing efforts on the Help.com Blog.
 I have also worked with Automattic, the very cool company behind WordPress.com, as well as the consumer health startup HealthTap.
 I have a degree in sociology from Duke University.